How is Zeffy free?

 1. Define the Goals of Fundraising Strategy

-When creating your nonprofit fundraising plan, the most important step is to define specific and tangible goals that align with your nonprofit's mission.
+The most important step in creating your nonprofit strategic fundraising plan is to define specific and tangible goals that align with your nonprofit's mission.

 For instance, if your mission is to build schools for girls, an achievable goal could be to raise enough funds for one school.